Fees and Funding

 For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).
 The OfS is the new independent regulator for higher education in England and all higher education providers need to register with the OfS for their students to be eligible for student support in the 2019-20 academic year.
 The OfS will start publishing providers on its Register from July 2018.
 National Centre for Circus Arts is a member of the Conservatoire for Dance and Drama.
 The Conservatoire has made an application to register and expect a decision by September 2018.
 No provider will be able to confirm whether student support is available until it has a decision from the OfS.
 Visit www.officeforstudents.org.uk for more information.

-Fees for 2018/19 are currently set at £9,250 for UK / EU students on the Foundation Degree and the BA (Hons) Degree courses in Circus Arts.
+Fees for 2019/20 are yet to be confirmed.
+As a guide, fees for 2018/19 are currently set at £9,250 for UK / EU students on the Foundation Degree and the BA (Hons) Degree courses in Circus Arts.
 Fees for Non-EU International students are currently set at £17,930.

 Undergraduate Fees 2018/19